-Established criteria define the overall degree of environmental risk posed by shipments of waste which subsequently determine the control procedures that shall apply for transboundary movements of waste.
-Shipments of waste posing minimum or no environmental threat are generally subject to Article 18 controls (general information procedure).
-Meanwhile, more stringent Article 4 controls (Prior Written Notification and Consent Procedure) apply to shipments of waste having significant environmental risk.
+Established criteria define the overall degree of environmental risk posed by shipments of waste, which subsequently determine the applicable control procedures.
+Shipments of waste posing a low or minimum environmental threat are generally subject to Article 18 controls (general information procedure).
+On the other hand, the more stringent Article 4 controls (prior informed consent procedure) apply to shipments of waste having a significant environmental risk.
 In terms of Regulation (EC) No 1013/2006 of the European Parliament and of the Council of 14 June 2006 on shipments of waste known as the Waste Shipment Regulations (WSR) and the Waste Management (Shipment of Waste) Regulation (S.L.549.65), the Environment and Resources Authority (ERA) is the competent authority in Malta responsible for Transfrontier Shipment (TFS) of waste.

-Waste shipments under Maltese jurisdiction subject to the Prior Written Notification and Consent Procedure can only take place once the ERA issues its consent in writing.
-A Notification (application) shall cover a shipment of waste from its first place of loading until its interim and non-interim recovery or disposal is completed.
-To apply for exports of waste from Malta, the application has to be submitted to the competent authority of dispatch, (the country of export) against payment of application and processing fees.
-Subsequently consent also has to be sought from the competent authorities of destination and transit (if applicable) after the Notification dossier is transmitted to all competent authorities concerned by the ERA (as competent authority of dispatch).
+Waste shipments subject to the prior informed consent procedure under Maltese jurisdiction shall only take place once the ERA issues its consent in writing.
+A notification (i.e. application) must cover a shipment of waste from its first place of loading until its interim and non-interim recovery or disposal is completed.
+To apply for exports of waste from Malta in line with this procedure, the notification has to be submitted to the competent authority of dispatch, (the country of export) against payment of applicable fees.
+Later on, following the completion of various processing stages, consent has to be sought from the competent authorities of destination and transit (if applicable) after the notification dossier is transmitted to all competent authorities concerned by the ERA (as competent authority of dispatch).

-Kindly refer to the table below for viewing of the applicable fees charged by the ERA:
+Kindly refer to the table below to view the administrative fees charged by the ERA:

 Application fee for Transit of waste subject to Written Notification and Consent Procedure | €250 |